chef/chef-web-docs/content/workstation_setup.md

 Where `ORGANIZATION` and `USER` represent strings that are unique to each organization.
-These files must be present in the `.chef` directory in order for ChefDK to be able to connect to a Chef Infra Server.
+These files must be present in the `.chef` directory in order for Chef Workstation to be able to connect to a Chef Infra Server.

 To create the `.chef` directory: